 Instructor: Daphne Confar

-This workshop will teach you how to take photographs and translate them into a painting.
-Often when working with photographs there may be missing information and I will teach you how to be creative and figure this out!
-We will sketch a drawing to determine the "feel" of the painting, what to include or exclude, and to think about composition (not relying only on the photograph).
+Students will start by sketching the model to determine the ‘feel’ of the painting, consider what to include or exclude, and think about composition.
 Then we will start a tonal underpainting to establish the values, push the lights and darks, and create a monochromatic version of the finished product.
 We will finish the painting by using a limited palette of oil color to glaze over the underpainting.
-There will be individual attention and direction throughout the workshop; all levels are welcome.
+There will be individual attention and direction throughout this class; all levels are welcome.
 This will be a fun class, where Daphne will teach you her technique.